Updated: May 18, 2026

 3. Fast, Easy Transfers

-Online banks dominate this list for a simple reason: by skipping expensive branch networks, they keep costs low and pass better rates directly to customers.
-Traditional banks with thousands of physical locations can't compete on yield while maintaining that infrastructure.
+Online banks dominate this list because skipping expensive branch networks keeps costs low and passes better rates directly to customers.
+Traditional banks with thousands of physical locations cannot compete on yield while maintaining that infrastructure.

 Ally Bank: The All-Around Strong Performer